abelwal1/ecom-react-arch/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the docs : //url

-To learn React, check out the [React documentation](https://reactjs.org/).
+Ticketing Solution : //url
+Component Liibrary : //url